mattdw/Tiny-Chess-Godot/README.md

 This is Matt and Gareth's version of Tiny Chess bots.

+We're going to learn git and play with tiny chess bots.

 Source code for: https://sebastian.itch.io/tiny-chess-bots </br>
 Made with Godot 4.1 (mono)